See how Subito increased conversion rates by 37% with promo codes

 This psychological effect can be successfully incorporated into your sales strategy by highlighting the good customers bring by purchasing your products or services.
 You simply need to give your customers a reason to feel moral (or morally superior) by shopping with you.
 Brands that have some form of social conscientiousness built into them should be sure to prominently display this fact: “By shopping with us, you are doing X good thing!”

 Most businesses fail to utilize the full power behind incorporating demographic information into their marketing strategy.
-In most cases, the usage of demographic data revolves around which ads to show which customer group.
+In most cases, the usage of demographic data revolves around which ads to show to which customer group.
 However, this data can be leveraged to do so much more.
-Customers wanting to form a coherent identity and searching for the sense of affinity will be more likely persuaded by identity marketing.
+Customers who want to form a coherent identity and search for a sense of affinity will be more likely persuaded by identity marketing.

-Sales promotions and discounts are a key ingredient to boosting customer engagement and loyalty with your brand.
-Why?
+Sales promotions and discounts are the key to boosting customer engagement and loyalty with your brand.
+Why is that the case?
 The answer is surprisingly simple – people love to get good deals, or at least, the feeling that comes with getting a deal.
 The Reference Pricing Effect is all about building this positive feeling that comes with finding a bargain.

-One of the most direct ways to influence customer perception of what deal they are actually getting is by using reference prices.
-This trick is simple – instead of presenting only the price that customers have to pay, make sure to include another product price that makes the first choice look like a good deal.
-This is why it is important to highlight the previous price during sale.
+One of the most direct ways to influence customer perception of what deal they are actually getting is by using reference prices, also called price anchors.
+The trick is simple – instead of presenting only the price that customers have to pay, make sure to include another product price that makes the first choice look like a good deal.
+This is why it is important to highlight the previous price if you’re offering new discounted prices.

-The next noteworthy discount psychology example is the foot in the door effect which occurs when customers have done something small for you, which leads them to be more willing to do something bigger later on.
+The next noteworthy discount psychology example is the foot-in-the-door effect.
+It occurs when customers have done something small for you, which leads them to be more willing to do something bigger later on.

 This psychological trick is a well-known and widely used tactic in everything from auto sales to telemarketing.
 However, using it in an online context poses some unique challenges.
-There are a lot of factors that can drive the foot-in-the-door effect depending on the context, but at its core lies the commitment and consistency.
-When it is time to make the second decision (e.g. to purchase something online), the fact that your customer has already committed (even in a costless way) to the first action leads them to feel a need to be consistent with that commitment.
+There are a lot of factors that can drive the foot-in-the-door effect depending on the context, but at its core lie commitment and consistency.
+When it’s time to make the second decision (e.g. to purchase something online), the fact that your customer has already committed (even in a costless way) to the first action makes them feel a need to be consistent with that commitment.

 Complete the look section by Zalando

-How to apply the psychology of shopping momentum in your promotional startegy?
+How to apply the psychology of shopping momentum in your promotional strategy?

-Well, it can be applied to at two different levels.
-The first strategy is to apply the shopping momentum as simply the effect of buying something.
+It can be applied at two different levels.
+The first strategy is to apply the shopping momentum simply as an effect of buying something.
 Deals, promotions, or strongly tempting loss-leaders can serve as ways to get customers to buy something, which in turn will make them more likely to buy something else.

 The second strategy is to play with the underlying cause of the shopping momentum – the implementation mindset.
 One way might be to highlight the steps needed to purchase a product in the space where customers might normally expect to see product information.
 By putting this implementation information front-and-center, your customers will be more likely to start thinking in these terms.
-Any wording that encourages your customers to think about how they can buy your product rather than should they buy will make them more inclined to do so.
+Any wording that encourages your customers to think about how they can – rather than should – buy your product will make them more inclined to do so.

-This is how Amazon achieves this effect with their 1-click purchase option.
+This is how Amazon achieves this effect with the 1-click purchase option:

 Amazon one-click purchase

 The best promotional strategies aren't about mindlessly slashing prices.
-Sales promotions and discounts are about how customers perceive prices, brands, products, and what they expect from you specifically.
-By combining sales promotions psychology with attractive incentives, you are setting up yourself for success.
-If you don't, they you might be losing a sizeable chunk of revenue.
-FOMO, anyone?
+Sales-driving promotions and discounts are based on how customers perceive prices, brands, products, and what they expect from you specifically.
+By combining sales promotions psychology with attractive incentives in a smart and strategic way, you are setting yourself up for success.
+If you don’t make an impact on your customers’ decision making process, you might be missing out on a sizeable chunk of revenue.

 {{CTA}}